priapu/priapu.github.io/_posts/2016-05-17-how-to-ace-that-tech-job-interview.md

 Do ask questions that show your depth, that you're passionate about the work.

-Di ask questions that show that you're hungry for knowledge.
+Do ask questions that show that you're hungry for knowledge.

-Bottom line is that interviewers won't assess only your technical side only.
+Bottom line is that interviewers won't only assess your technical side.
 The more experience you have in the field, the more likely you'll be assessed by your attitude as well.

 *So be cool, don't be an asshole.*